questionlp/wwdtm_pnlscores/README.md

-# wwdtm_winstreaks
+# wwdtm_pnlscores

 ## Overview

-This Python script that generates a report for panelist win streaks using data from the [Wait Wait...
+This Python script that generates reports based on all of the panelist scores from the [Wait Wait...
 Don't Tell Me!
 Stats Page](http://wwdt.me) database.

 ## Requirements